 Life Teen (High School)

 The purpose of the Life Teen Program is to create an environment which leads high school teenagers into a relationship with God through spiritual, educational, emotional and social experience.
 The Life Teen Mass, Sunday night at 5 p.m., is centered on the Eucharist, with spirit-filled music, and is by teens for teens.
 Immediately following, join us for Life Night.
-Refer to the calendar and newsletter below in the Documents to Download section for activities and Life Nights.
+Refer to the newsletter below in the Documents to Download section for activities and Life Nights.

 Who: Teens and your friends